SeekingAura/SeekingAura/README.md

 ### Hi there 👋

-🔭 I'm currently working at https://apostar.com.co through gitlab user https://gitlab.com/ingeniero_dba-apostar
+🔭 I'm currently working at https://amaris.com for the customer https://www.forvia.com

 *The key to improving current solutions is to know how things work.*